Sigils and servitors

 FLITTERFLOP: "So a servitor is just a figment of an armchair magician's imagination?
 It's not real in any objective sense?!"

 BOMBAST: "It could be.
 It depends on the willpower and imagination of the creator of the servitor.
-Leaving aside the risible explanations given by chaos magicians, a fully-realized servitor is what genuine occultists have long known and described as artificial elementals.
+Leaving aside the risible explanations given by chaos magicians, a fully-realised servitor is what genuine occultists have long known and described as artificial elementals.
 But the average, inept dabbler is about as likely to create an elemental as you are to 'transfigure' that teapot into a tortoise."

 FLITTERFLOP: "I'm beginning to agree with you that Harry Potter has a lot to answer for.
 Not to mention Hermione Granger who was better at transfiguration than he was and much cleverer.
 So servitors, like sigils, may work given sufficient strength of will and a powerful imagination?"